solo-io/gloo/docs/cli/glooctl_install_ingress.md

   -f, --file string        Install Gloo from this Helm chart archive file rather than from a release -h, --help               help for ingress
   -n, --namespace string   namespace to install gloo into (default "gloo-system")
-      --release string     install using this release version. defaults to the latest github release
 ```

 ### Options inherited from parent commands